nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Whiteboard design session/WDS student guide - Azure Synapse Analytics and AI.md

 2. WWI have seen demos from competing systems that claim to load massive datasets in seconds.
 Does Azure offer such a solution?

-3. Is it really possible to minimize the number of disparate services they use across ingest, transformation, querying and storage, so that WWI team of data engineers, data scientists and database administrators can master one tool, and can build shared best practices for development, management and monitoring?
+3. Is it really possible to minimize the number of disparate services they use across ingest, transformation, querying and storage, so that WWI team of data engineers, data scientists and database administrators can master one tool, and can build shared best practices for development, management, and monitoring?

 4. WWI have heard of serverless querying, does Azure offer this?
 Does it support querying the data at the scale of WWI and what formats does it support?
 Would this be appropriate for supporting WWI dashboards or reports?